Rroscha/Rroscha.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.chrisyttang.org/'>CATLAB</a>.
-ShanghaiTech University, 393 Middle Huaxia Road, Pudong, Shanghai, China.
+A graduate student in CS.

 profile:
   align: right